 Every shopper has different expectations around delivery that depend primarily on what they are shopping for and when they need their order.

 For example, if a shopper is buying a last minute gift for a party, they will want the option to overnight the gift or pay for express delivery.
-If you only have a free but slow shipping option, you can lose the sale.
+If you only have a free but slow shipping option, you may see a lot of abandoned shopping carts.

 You might be asking these questions:

-- How would I even know what to charge?
+How would I even know the best rates to charge?

 There are in-cart rating tools for each business need.

 At the most basic level, you can connect to the API of a single carrier to display live rates at checkout.

 Even better, you can take advantage of a multi-carrier shipping software like EasyShip, who already has negotiated rates with multiple carriers to display live rates at checkout, giving your shoppers even more options.